worapolburaphan/simple-firebase-email-pass-auth/README.md

 # simple-firebase-email-pass-auth

-This repository contains a simple Firebase email and password authentication project built with Vite.js.
+This repository contains a simple Firebase email and password authentication project built with React.js and Vite.js.

 ## Overview
 This project aims to provide a straightforward implementation of email and password authentication using Firebase.
-It leverages the power of Vite.js, a fast and efficient development tool, to create a seamless development experience.
+It leverages the power of React.js and Vite.js, a fast and efficient development tool, to create a seamless development experience.

 ## Status
 Currently, this repository is a work in progress, and we welcome pull requests from the community.
 Feel free to contribute and help improve this project.